Nike Ardilla: Career

-Denny Sabri, a talent scout, helped Ardilla sign a record deal with Arista Records.
+Denny Sabri, a talent scout, helped Nike sign a record deal with Arista Records.
 In 1987, she contributed to a compilation album titled Bandung Rock Power, which featured Nicky Astria, Mel Shandy, and among others.
-When Ardilla was 13, she released her debut album, Seberkas Sinar in 1989, which she managed to finish recording within a day.
+When Nike was 13 years old she released her debut album, Seberkas Sinar in 1989, which she managed to complete in one day.
 It reached number one in the charts, and sold over 1 million copies within a year.
 The title track stayed at the top of the charts for ten weeks, and the album had further hits with the top-ten ballad "Cinta Pertama" and the top-five song "Tembang Asmara."
-In the spring of 1990, Ardilla released her second album, Bintang Kehidupan, with a chart-topping title track.
+In the spring of 1990, Nike released her second album, Bintang Kehidupan, with a chart-topping title track.
 The album itself also topped the charts on its debut, selling over 500,000 copies in its first week and setting a new record for single-week sales by a female artist.
 By 1991, Bintang Kehidupan had sold over two million copies and won two BASF Awards, for Best New Artist and Best Selling Album.
 She performed the title track at the 1991 Asia Song Festival in Shanghai where she won the "Gold Prize of New Singer."